Here are 30 multiple-choice questions (MCQs) on the topic

 d) A system of land distribution

-9. Which level of local government in India is responsible for the administration of a group of villages?
+9. Which level of local government in India is

 a) Village Panchayat